PedestrianDynamics/PedestrianDynamics.github.io/content/_index.md

 ### Experiments

-In the early 2000s, laboratory investigations emerged as a leading method, involving participants walking within controlled environments overseen by experimenters.
-These experiments employed colored vests and helmets, which not only added a systematic approach but also greatly enhanced tracking accuracy.
-While these controlled environments excelled in accurately defining experimental conditions such as density, geometry, and emotional states, they did face challenges such as limited statistical significance stemming from volunteer constraints, time limitations, and potential psychological biases.
-Nevertheless, their controlled nature provided invaluable insights and set a benchmark for further studies in the field.
+In the early 2000s, laboratory experiments became a leading method: participants walk through controlled setups under the supervision of experimenters, often wearing colored vests and helmets that make tracking easier and more accurate.
+Controlled settings allow precise definition of conditions such as density, geometry, and even emotional state.
+Their limits are the small number of volunteers, restricted time, and possible psychological bias.
+Even so, laboratory data remain a benchmark for the field.

 {{<
     video